idtx314/mill_controller/README.md

 ### Interpreting Mill Controller Output
-Using mill_controller.launch provides a set of

-/octomap_to_cloud is a marker message based on pointcloud centers.
-This corresponds to /octomap_point_cloud_centers published by the /octomap_server node.
+Output representing the state of the working material is provided by mill_controller.launch in a number of formats.

-/camera_depth_points is a pointcloud2 message representing every white pixel in the processed image.
-This represents the full data before it is passed to octomap to be, essentially, decimated.
+* The "/camera_depth_points" topic publishes PointCloud2 messages representing every white pixel in the processed image.
+This represents the full data before it is translated into an octomap at a lower resolution.

-/occupied_cells_vis_array is a MarkerArray topic that represents regions of the picture that contain white pixels with a green cube.
+* The "/occupied_cells_vis_array" topic publishes MarkerArray messages representing the octomap created from the data on "/camera_depth_points".
+Regions of the image that contain white pixels are considered occupied cells in the octomap and are represented with a green cube in the MarkerArray messages.
-/free_cells_vis_array is a MarkerArray topic that cells known to be unoccupied with a green cube.
-Because of how the octomap is generated, not all cells in the array are known.
+* The "/free_cells_vis_array" topic publishes MarkerArray messages representing octomap cells known to be unoccupied with a green cube.
+Because of how the octomap is generated, however, not all cells in the array are known.
 This greatly reduces the usefulness of the topic.
+* The "/octomap_to_cloud" topic publishes Marker messages representing the centers of occupied cells in the material octomap.
+This should correspond to the "/octomap_point_cloud_centers" messages published by the /octomap_server node, and is mostly for validation.

-/octomap_to_occupancy is an Occupancy message as defined in the mill_controller package.
-This contains the dimensions of the full array
+* The "/octomap_to_occupancy" topic publishes Occupancy messages as defined in the mill_controller package.
+These contain the dimensions of an array representing the contents of the octomap, along with the index values of all unoccupied cells in that array.
+Combining this information allows the array to be reconstructed.

-TODO Interpreting Occupancy messages

-    Explain the helper class if I've actually finished it.

 ### An Example Run in Video